MindMimicLabs/paper-template/data/README.md

 # Download

+> In general, I like caching a local copy of the data up in releases (see below).
+> Sometimes it makes more sence to refer to the origional source and leave it at that.
+> Choose what works best for your project.
+> One of the nice things about working in GitHub is that you can also refer to other projects.
+> It might be that you are using another researcher's data set, or even a prior data set that you made.
+> In those cases, just link to their data sections and them use the rest of this document to describe what new efforts you bring to the party.

 The origional package can be downloaded by hand from [Kaggle](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge).
 The origional bill text _can_ be downloaded by hand from [congress.gov](https://www.congress.gov).
 For convience, we keep a 2nd copy of all the data gzip'ed in [releases][releases].